Venue: MICROSOFT TEAMS

 APOLOGIES FOR ABSENCE

 Apologies for absence were intimated on behalf of the Chief Executive.

 DECLARATIONS OF INTEREST

-Report by Head of Legal and Regulatory Support
+Report by Executive Director with responsibility for Legal and Regulatory Support

-(Reference: Report by Head of Legal and Regulatory Support, submitted)
+(Reference: Report by Executive Director with responsibility for Legal and Regulatory Support dated November 2021, submitted)